ccallawa/alyvix_doc/test_case_building/designer_component_options.rst

   * **Regex**  The scraped (recognized) text is considered matched only if it satisfies the regular expression in the :guilabel:`Regex` field, once normalized as lower cased strings.
+    (An Operations tutorial video is available that :ref:`explains the regex options
-    The regular expression syntax is governed by the |python-regex-lib|.
+    <operations_tutorials_regex>`).
+The regular expression syntax is governed by the
+    |python-regex-lib|.
   * **Number**  The recognized text is considered matched only if it results in a number that satisfies the condition selected in the :guilabel:`Logic` field (e.g., "greater than zero").
-  * **Date**  The recognized text is considered matched only if it results in day and time that satisfies the time interval selected in the :guilabel:`Logic` field  (e.g., "last hour", "last day", etc.)
+  * **Date**  The recognized text is considered matched only if it results in a day and time that satisfies the time interval selected in the :guilabel:`Logic` field  (e.g., "last hour", "last day", etc.)